smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

 The HDD is also limiting factor.
 I replaced it with an SSD and performance is even better.
 The laptop is also quieter because the fan near the disk does not turn on.

+## What else works

+* The trackpad works fine, though there are no multi-finder gestures.
+* The hotkeys for volume control work.
+* Some of the fn number pad keys (/, *, -, +).
+* The fn brightness controls on the up and down arrow keys.

+## What doesn't work

+* Suspend/resume.
+* Hibernate.
+* A microphone plugged in to the mic jack.
+* The mute keyboard shortcut.
+* Some of the fn number pad keys (7, 8, 9, 4, 5, 6, 1, 2, 3, 0, .).

+It is possible that I just don't know how to configure these things.